cambiotraining/hpc-intro-sanger/02-working_on_hpc.md

 This program has a graphical interface, for those that prefer it and its use is relatively intuitive.

 To connect to the remote server (see Figure 3):

 1. Fill in the following information on the top panel:
-  - Host: train.bio
+  - Host: gen3
   - Username: your HPC username
   - Password: your HPC password
   - Port: 22